-A student arriving any time after 8:30 a.m. should report directly to the front office to receive an Admit Slip.
+A student arriving any time after 8:30 a.m. should report directly to the Front Office to receive an Admit Slip.
 (Reminder: arriving during the first 15 minutes of a class is considered tardy; arrival after the first 15 minutes is an absence.)
-Note: Students on campus, but not in class or in the office, are considered cutting class.
-Doing so will result in disciplinary action.
+Note: Students on campus, but not in class or in the Front Office, are considered cutting class and doing so will result in disciplinary action.